syntevo/docs/src/SmartGit/Manual/AddOns/Server-side-component.md

 Unzip the contained files from the bundle to a new directory on the same server which is also hosting your Git repositories, let's assume this will be `/opt/reviewserver`.
 Make sure that `post-receive.sh` is executable -- if not, make it executable using `chmod +x post-receive.sh`.

-#### Note
+> [!NOTE]

-> If the selected directory is not writable by the *system Git account*,
-> i.e. the account which will be used to write to the Git repositories,
-> the log file location in `log4j.properties` must be adjusted.
+> If the selected directory is not writable by the *system Git account*, i.e. the account which will be used to write to the Git repositories, the log file location in `log4j.properties` must be adjusted.

 Adjust the configuration file `/opt/reviewserver/config.email` for your environment.
 All **mandatory** parameters have to be supplied.